Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-1/lecture-materials/classroom-culture.md

 #### 4 channels

-	- seirfx-47-classroom
+	- seirfx-nexus-classroom
-	- seirfx-47-outcomes
+	- seirfx-nexus-outcomes
-	- seirfx-47-partytime
+	- seirfx-nexus-partytime
-	- seirfx-47-techtalk
+	- seirfx-nexus-techtalk

 #### How To: